12 Apostles, Gibson Steps beach, Great Ocean Road, VIC © Mark Watson

 Day 12: Adelaide to Kangaroo Island

-Start your day with the two-hour drive to Cape Jervis before catching the Sealink ferry from Cape Jervis to Kangaroo Island.
+Start your day with the two-hour drive to Cape Jervis before catching the Kangaroo Island Connect or Sealink ferry from Cape Jervis to Kangaroo Island.
 Kangaroo Island is regarded as one of Australia’s best locations to spot wildlife, and this is only rivalled by the island’s incredible scenery.
 There are endless opportunities to experience both on a day tour.
 Get a taste of ‘Island Life’ on the full-day Exceptional Kangaroo Island tour, and don’t miss Seal Bay Conservation Park, where you’ll have the chance to walk among adorable Australian sea lions basking on the sand.
 You might even spot pups playing in the surf.

 Day 13: Kangaroo Island